harsha-gali/OS-Assignment-2/README.md

 The system simulates air traffic across multiple airports by coordinating the following entities:

-- **Planes** (as individual processes)
+- **Planes** (implemented as individual processes)
+  - Two types: **Passenger planes** and **Cargo planes**, both take structured user input at runtime.
-  - Passenger planes spawn child passenger processes and use **pipes** for communication.
+  - Passenger planes create child processes to represent individual passengers and use **pipes** for communication.
-  - Cargo planes accept user input for cargo load.
+  - Cargo planes take input for the number and average weight of cargo items.
 - **Airports** (multi-threaded processes)
   - Handle both arrivals and departures concurrently using threads.
   - Each airport has multiple **runways** with different weight capacities.